Occupation of Iraq (2003–2011): Fall-out

 As a result of the uprisings US General John Abizaid in April 2004 requested an additional 10,000 troops be sent to Iraq after admitting that a number of Iraqi security personnel had abandoned their posts or joined the Iraqi insurgency.
 On 16 April 2004, US Defense Secretary Donald Rumsfeld announced that he had approved General Abizaid's request and had extended the tour of roughly 20,000 soldiers, who were scheduled to be rotated out of Iraq, by three months.
 A fresh mass grave was found near Ramadi, containing the bodies of over 350 Iraqis.
 It is unclear whether this mass grave contained dead civilians and/or militants.

 Iraq Study Group Report

 Lee H. Hamilton (left) and James Baker (right) present the Iraq Study Group Report to George W. Bush on 6 December 2006.

 At a news conference with the British Prime Minister Tony Blair in Washington on 6 December 2006, President George W. Bush commented the Iraq Study Group's bipartisan report assessing the current situation of the US-led Iraq War and making policy recommendations.
 President Bush admitted for the first time that a "new approach" is needed in Iraq, that the situation in Iraq is "bad there" and that the task ahead was "daunting".
 President Bush said he would not accept every recommendation by the ISG panel but promised that he would take the report seriously.

-Iraq Coalition members departures

-All foreign troops have withdrawn from Iraq.